Raising Quail: The Perfect Micro-Livestock for Small Homesteads

 How Do You Set Up Quail Housing?

-A simple wire-bottom cage or converted rabbit hutch works perfectly for quail, with about 1 square foot per bird minimum.
-Quail don’t roost like chickens — they prefer to stay on the ground.
+A simple wire-bottom cage or converted rabbit hutch works well for quail.
+Treat 1 square foot per bird as the absolute floor, 1.5 to 2 square feet (or more) per bird is what Penn State Extension and the Merck Veterinary Manual recommend for good welfare, lower aggression, and steady egg production.
+Quail don’t roost like chickens, they prefer to stay on the ground.
 A raised wire-floor cage makes egg collection and cleaning easy, since eggs roll to the front and droppings fall through.

 For our setup, I converted an old rabbit hutch from a farm store and it’s worked beautifully for three years.
 Make sure the wire gauge is small enough (½ inch x 1 inch) to prevent escapes and predator access.
 Good ventilation matters, but so does protection from wind and rain.
 I keep ours in a covered section of the back patio, which has worked well in both summer heat and winter cold.
 If you’re handy with DIY projects, you could even design something similar to a DIY chicken coop but scaled way down.